JayZhouzzj/Sudoku-Solver/README.md

 # Sudoku-Solver
 This is a CLI-based program to solve sudoku of any size.
-- This is my first personal project ever.
+- This was my first personal project ever.
 Built after taking CSCI 1105 Introduction to Computer Programming at Dalhousie University.
 - Designed and implemented this program to help my little cousin with his insanely hard sudoku homework 💪.

 ## How to run